bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Pre-Gatsby bugs
 * Verse scroll key doesn't always work.
-* Unit dot in unit with side card shows when in left ear, but is not accessible.
 * Font is not smaller in unit with side card.
 Fix along with general italic issue.

 # Post-Gatsby bugs